communitiesuk/submit-social-housing-lettings-and-sales-data-prototype/README.md

 # Submit social housing lettings and sales data (CORE) prototype

-This prototype is based on the [GOV.UK Prototype Rig](https://govuk-prototype-rig.herokuapp.com).
+> This prototype is built using the [GOV.UK Prototype Rig](https://x-govuk.github.io/govuk-prototype-rig/).

 ## Requirements